alexmacarthur/macarthur-me-gatsby/src/posts/2018-04-05-preloading-javascript-in-wordpress/index.md

 ---
 title: Preloading JavaScript Assets in WordPress
+last_updated: "2020-05-18"
 open_graph: "https://images.pexels.com/photos/8775/traffic-car-vehicle-black.jpg"
 ---

 Squeezing every last drop of performance out of your website on any platform is an always-changing, never-ending, often addictive battle.

-Among the several tactics you can employ in this fight, optimizing your site's [resource hints](https://www.w3.org/TR/resource-hints) is a modern approach that can yield some significant ROI.
-And specifically, asset preloading is a particularly impactful place to start.
-[It's a topic worth learning about in more depth yourself](https://www.smashingmagazine.com/2016/02/preload-what-is-it-good-for/), but in short, preloading involves a web page starting to load a particular asset as soon as possible in the background, so it's ready to be used when the page calls for it.
-Because it's all done asyncronously, it won't block anything else from coming in the view during load.
-This is different from using an attribute like `async` on your `script` tags, because preloaded JavaScript won't automatically execute after it's loaded -- it's effectively inert until it's needed on your page.
-So, while the _amount_ of data being loaded by your page won't change, the start-to-end process of it all will go much quicker.
-This all translates into a better experience for your users, and more of da dolla billz for you.
+Among the several tactics you can employ in this fight, leveraging [resource hints](https://www.w3.org/TR/resource-hints) is a modern approach that can yield some significant ROI -- with preloading is a particularly impactful place to start.
+[It's a topic worth learning about in more depth yourself](https://www.smashingmagazine.com/2016/02/preload-what-is-it-good-for/), but in short, preloading directs a browser to asynchronously load an asset as soon as possible in the background, so it's ready to be used when the page calls for it.
+While the _amount_ of data being loaded by your page won't change, the start-to-end process of it all will go more quickly, impacting metrics like [TTI](https://web.dev/interactive/).

-You can preload just about anything, but often, the easiest way to see quick wins is to start with your JavaScript files, which are often loaded toward the bottom of the page (to prevent render blocking), but nevertheless essential for your page or application to function.
-It looks something like this:
+Preloading is most useful for fetching resources that are discovered late within the page life cycle -- things like fonts or images that are referenced from within a stylesheet, or other assets that are requested via JavaScript.
+But it's also been used to prioritize top-level assets on a page, like your main JavaScript files:

 ```html
 <html>